sagemath/sage/src/doc/en/installation/source.rst

   - ``binder:repo`` specifies a Binder repo with ``repo``, which is a GitHub repository name, optionally added with a branch name with ``/`` separator.

-  - If a local Jupyter server is used, then set the URL to :envvar:`SAGE_JUPYTER_SERVER` and the secret token to environemt variable :envvar:`SAGE_JUPYTER_SERVER_TOKEN`, which can be left unset if the default token  ``secret`` is used.
-For this case, run a local Jupyter server by
+  - To use a local Jupyter server instead of Binder, then set the URL to :envvar:`SAGE_JUPYTER_SERVER` and the secret token to environment variable :envvar:`SAGE_JUPYTER_SERVER_TOKEN`, which can be left unset if the default token  ``secret`` is used.
+If the live doc was built with ``SAGE_JUPYTER_SERVER=http://localhost:8889``, run a local Jupyter server by

     ..
 CODE-BLOCK:: bash